aspose-slides/Aspose.Slides-API-References/english/php-java/shapecollection/addoleobjectframe/_index.md

 ---

-## addOleObjectFrame(float, float, float, float, java.lang.String, java.lang.String) method
+## addOleObjectFrame(float x, float y, float width, float height, String className, String path)  method

  Adds a new OLE object to the end of a collection.